 The patient will be lying on a table, which will move the patient slowly through the opening of the CT unit.
 A contrast medium administered through a small IV line will be used to highlight the blood vessels.
 The technologist will periodically ask the patient to briefly hold their breath.
 During this process, the CT scanner will take extremely detailed cross-sectional images which are used to generate the pictures from which the physicians make their diagnosis.
 Patients can expect the scanning process to take 10 to 15 minutes.

 Who should receive CT Coronary Angiography?

 CT coronary angiography may be recommended for many patients including those with a family history of heart disease and those who suffer from high blood pressure, high cholesterol, obesity or diabetes.
 Additional indications are:

 - Evaluation of chest pain

 - Evaluation of progression of coronary artery disease

 - Follow-up to a stress test

-The decision whether a patient undergoes CT coronary angiography will be made in consultation with the patient’s primary care physician and a NHI cardiologist.
+The decision whether a patient undergoes CT coronary angiography will be made in consultation with the patient’s primary care physician and a Heart Institute cardiologist.